-AWARD-WINNING Across the Pond performs for Irish Weddings from Virginia Beach to Montreal, Quebec.
-And they perform for Irish & Celtic festivals, corporate events, colleges & universities, night clubs & pubs, and private parties.
-They have performed for Police Chiefs of Pennsylvania Convention, and have opened for international musicians such as Scotland's Jim Malcolm (of Old Blind Dogs) and Canada's Enter the Haggis.
+AWARD-WINNING Across the Pond performs for Irish Weddings from North Carolina to Quebec and Ontario in Canada.
+And they perform for weddings, Irish & Celtic festivals, European & International festivals, corporate events, colleges & universities, night clubs & pubs, municipal concerts, performing arts centers, and private parties.
+They have performed for state & national conventions, and have opened for international musicians such as Scotland's Jim Malcolm (of Old Blind Dogs) and Canada's Enter the Haggis.
 Across the Pond is Michael Morrison, Chuck Krepley and Dan Diviney, the Mid-Atlantic States' exciting new traditional Celtic folk group.
 With ancestral blood of Ireland and Scotland pumping through their veins, these men breathe new life into traditional tunes and songs with their unique and exciting arrangements.
 Their high-energy, traditional Irish & Scottish music is uniquely their own.

-They have been booking many weddings in 2015, both with GigMasters and directly, and are playing weddings in Washington, DC, Pittsburgh, Philadelphia, State College, Virginia Beach & Montreal, Quebec in Canada.
+They have been booking many weddings, both with GigMasters and directly, and are playing weddings in Washington, DC, Baltimore, Lancaster, Pittsburgh, Philadelphia, State College, Virginia Beach, Montreal, Niagara-on-the-Lake and many, many more places.
 The band can perform music for the ceremony, cocktail hour and reception.
 Their repertoire includes both Irish & Scottish tunes and songs.
-They are easy to work with and do their best to make your wedding an especially memorable experience.
+And they can add some ppalachian Mountain music if requested.
+They are easy to work with and do their best to help make your wedding an especially memorable experience.